Parareligion · Dossier

 [Colored with AI]

-Without being asked, he promptly offers instruction in “Love without coitus troubles”: In the evening before falling asleep: “Love is in me and around me.
+Without being asked, he promptly offered instruction in “Love without coitus troubles”: in the evening before falling asleep, one should say, “Love is in me and around me.
 It fills my being with purity and joy.”
-By this he presumably means asceticism — or at any rate some variety of sex without ejaculation.
+By this he presumably meant asceticism — or at any rate some variety of sex without ejaculation.

 Charles Waldemar Argenteum Astrum